Boadzie/AIScript/ai/ai.md

 3. **Artificial Super Intelligence(ASI)**: This also falls within the Strong AI category.
 Sytems build from this category have full autonomy.
 They can perform tasks that surpase human intelligence

-### AI Systems
+## AI Systems

 1. **Deterministic System**: These system produce a know output with a given input.
 This means that all outcomes are known and certain.

 2. **Probabilistic Sytems**: This systems depend on the confidence values of returned responses.
 Thier oucomes are not known with certainty.

-### AI Influencers
+## AI Influencers

 1. **Big Data**: This is a crucial influencer of AI.
 Big Data has 5 attributes;

    - **Variety**: Big Data comes in different categories.
 There text, audio, video, etc.

-   - **Volume**: Big Data comes in large volumnes.
+   - **Volume**: Big Data comes in large volumes.
 This is because people are constantly generating content on platforms like Facebook, Twitter, etc.

    - **Velocity**: The rate at which data is generated is rapid.
 For instance [reports](https://www.forbes.com/sites/bernardmarr/2018/05/21/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/#1d4ca38f60ba) indicates that 2.5 quintillion bytes of data is created each day.